MAPIRlab/Voxeland/README.md

 This will download the code for voxeland and some third party libraries.
 You will also need the `segmentation_msgs` package, available [here](https://github.com/MAPIRlab/instance_segmentation).

+It is recommended to also use `rosdep` to make sure you have all ROS-based dependencies, which are defined in the `package.xml` files of this project and its submodules.

 Once you have everything downloaded, compile with `colcon build --symlink-install` as usual.

 ### Parameters